1993 San Diego Chargers season: Week 13: at Indianapolis Colts

-Week 14
+Week 14: vs. Denver Broncos

 John Carney kicked the winner, as both he and the Chargers overcame their early errors.
 In the first half, Carney missed two long field goals, and a Nate Lewis touchdown was negated by a penalty.
 San Diego were also fooled by a fake field goal, and it was 10-0 Denver at the break.

 Darren Carrington intercepted John Elway on the first play of the second half, and the tide began to turn, the turnover leading to a successful field goal, before Means tied the scores early in the 4th quarter.
 After Denver missed a field goal and both team punted, the Chargers began their final possession on their own 5 yard line.
-Following an eight yard run by Means, Humphries threw on 10 consecutive plays, completing 7 passes for 72 yards.
+Following an eight-yard run by Means, Humphries threw on 10 consecutive plays, completing 7 passes for 72 yards.
 Carney's decisive kick came from 34 yards out with 3 seconds left.

-Week 15
+Week 15: vs. Green Bay Packers

 San Diego's playoff chances took a knock, as Green Bay edged a hard-fought encounter.
-The Packers took an early 7-0 lead, after which both sides kicked two field goals, and Brett Favre and Stan Humphries were intercepted on consecutive plays - it was 13-6 at the break.
+The Packers took an early 7–0 lead, after which both sides kicked two field goals, and Brett Favre and Stan Humphries were intercepted on consecutive plays - it was 13–6 at the break.

 Early in the 3rd quarter, Humphries led his team to a 4th and 4 at the Green Bay 34.
 They opted to go for it, but Humphries was sacked, and the Packers soon doubled their lead.
 A Nate Lewis reception soon had San Diego back in the game, after which they crossed midfield twice more, but could produce no further points.
 Means was stopped for a loss on 4th and 1 from the 37, and Humphries threw an interception on 2nd and 9 from the 43 with 2:29 on the clock.

 In total, Humphries completed 27 of a career-high 51 attempts, for 257 yards, 1 touchdown and 3 interceptions.
 Anthony Millar had 8 catches for 103 yards.